wjc404/GEMM_AVX2/README.md

 load/dgemmblk: The role of the function: load elements from main matrix and pack them into a matrix block, or do dgemm of block matrices

-irreg/reg/tail: The matrix block dealing with
+irreg/reg/tail: The matrix block dealing with:
-         irreg: Block size smaller than defined size, e.g. a block at the edge of the main matrix
+         irreg: Block size smaller than defined size, e.g. a block at the edge of the main matrix;
-           reg: Block size the same as defined
+           reg: Block size the same as defined;
-          tail: The block's m dimension smaller than defined size, but the other dimension identical to defined size
+          tail: The block's m dimension smaller than defined size, but the other dimension identical to defined size.

 a/b:Load and pack elements from matrix A or B